michael-mml/eye-health/README.md

 5. `@jest/globals` is added as a `devDependency` to access the `jest` object in tests

 Since [`jsdom` does not support `HTMLMediaElement` APIs](https://github.com/jsdom/jsdom/issues/2155), they have been polyfilled in `jest.config.js` (see `setupFilesAfterEnv`).

+## Build From Source

+1. Clone the repo and run `yarn` to install dependencies.
+2. Run `yarn run build`.
+The build artifact will appear in `web-ext-artifacts` as a `.zip` file.